Skip to content

 Queue Management

-When an aircraft is in a queue, make sure the aircraft's bay location represents its current state.
+When an aircraft is in a queue, make sure the strip's bay location represents its current state.

 Example